Types of Computer Output Devices

 Computer hardware devices that facilitate dissemination of data and information into usable forms are classified under the output device category.
 Output hardware read information like text, graphics, video, sound and other digital outputs and present them by sound, visually and onto physical media.

 As the words suggest, softcopy forms are not physical and can only be experienced visually or through sound.
-Hardcopy outputs that can be felt, touched and visualized.
+Hardcopy outputs are those that can be felt and touched.

 These are available in two forms: